Town Projects

 Community Centre

-The Urlingford town team is ready to embark on Phase 2 of their work to deliver our goal of upgrading and developing the Parochial Hall/ Community Centre.
-As was the case for Phase 1 when the Town Team in partnership with Urlingford Parish/ Diocese of Ossory successfully applied for grant aid in the amount of € 300,000 under the 2022 call for the CCIF* we have again successfully applied to Kilkenny County Council for €500,000 under the TVRS 2023* to carry out Phase 2 . *( CCIF(Community Centre Investment Fund), and TVRS ( Town and Village Renewal Scheme)are funded by the Department of Rural and Community Development.)
+The Urlingford town team has now embarked on Phase 2 of our work to deliver our goal of upgrading and developing the Parochial Hall/ Community Centre.
+We were delighted with the large number of locals who volunteered their time over four weekends in April and May to clear out the building before the contractor started.
+As was the case for Phase 1 when the Town Team in partnership with Urlingford Parish/ Diocese of Ossory successfully applied for grant aid in the amount of € 300,000 under the 2022 call for the CCIF*, we have again successfully partnered with our Parish in our application to Kilkenny County Council for €500,000 under the TVRS 2023* to carry out Phase 2 . *( CCIF(Community Centre Investment Fund), and TVRS ( Town and Village Renewal Scheme)are funded by the Department of Rural and Community Development.)

 For more information, click HERE.